 Before she departs, Brooks needs materials.
 She set up a GoFundMe page, with proceeds going toward food supplies, mattresses, school uniforms, backpacks, and shoes for the 12 families Freed sponsors, along with possibly putting in a greenhouse.
 The money also will supply items from teachers’ “wish lists” that can be purchased in the town.
 Brooks also is holding a $25 per person fundraiser from 2-4 p.m.
 Sunday, May 22, at The Fowling Warehouse in Grand Rapids that includes a silent auction.

 Lynnea Brooks is the K-5 literacy at risk teacher at Vista Charter Academy.Brooks is looking forward to learning more about a new culture and working with the kids the most.
 One of her favorite memories from her six years at Vista was helping a new first-grade scholar who couldn’t speak English.
 The student was at first hesitant communicating by using a phone to translate, but Brooks established trust and helped him make great strides over two years.

 “It is just amazing how much he’s reading now and understanding English,” she said.
 “Now we have full-on conversations rather than having my phone translating you back and forth.
 Now I can’t get him to stop talking.”

 Keep up the excellent work, Ms. Brooks!

 Vista Charter Academy is a free public charter school in Grand Rapids, Michigan, serving students in Young 5s through eighth grade.
-National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. has 98 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. has over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
 For more information, visit nhaschools.com.